RKDSpace/Election_Analysis/README.md

 The analysis of the election showed that:
 The candidate were:

-   o	Candidate 1: Charles Casper Stockham, o	Candidate 2: Diana DeGette, and o	Candidate 3: Raymon Anthony Doane
+   a.
+Candidate 1: Charles Casper Stockham,
+   b.
+Candidate 2: Diana DeGette, and
+   c.
+Candidate 3: Raymon Anthony Doane

 The candidate results were: